Caprivi Liberation Army

-Caprivi Liberation Army (CLA) was a Namibian rebel and separatist group established in 1994 to separate the Caprivi Strip, a region mainly inhabited by the Lozi people.
-It operates only in the Caprivi strip.
+The Caprivi Liberation Army (CLA) was a Namibian rebel and separatist group established in 1994 to separate the Caprivi Strip, a region mainly inhabited by the Lozi people.
+It operated only in the Caprivi strip.

 Background

 The Caprivi Strip is located in the far northeast of Namibia.
 The region is a panhandle of Namibia eastwards about 450 km, between Botswana to the south, Angola and Zambia to the north, and the Kavango Region.
-During the "Scramble for Africa" period, Great Britain ceded the territory to Germany in exchange for access to the Zambezi River and reach its other colonies in East Africa while keeping possession of German South-West Africa.
+During the "Scramble for Africa" period, the United Kingdom ceded the territory to the German Empire under the Heligoland–Zanzibar Treaty in exchange for access to the Zambezi River and to reach its other colonies in East Africa while keeping possession of German South West Africa.

 The Caprivi Strip was of strategic military importance.
 It saw continual military actions and multiple incursions by various armed forces using the Strip as a corridor to access other territories.
 Many South African factions mainly handled those military actions during the Rhodesian Bush War (1964–1979).
 It was also a battlefield for the African National Congress and SWAPO operations against the South African government (1965–1994) and the UNITA operations during the Angolan Civil War.